Amending Transactions

 Reversing Transactions via the Transaction Browser

-1. Go to GL > Transaction Browser
+1. Go to General LedgerActions > Transaction Browser.

 2. Find the transaction and click on Edit.